UIC classroom public health guidance for faculty

 - All individuals must mask in all spaces on UIC’s campus, including classrooms, through day 10 from their last exposure and monitor for symptoms.
 Specific guidance can be found on UIC today.

 How faculty can address concerns and questions about campus Contact Tracing and COVID-19 risk reductions in the classroom.

 During fall 2021 semester Contact Tracing assessed classroom safety on a weekly basis and disseminated findings to campus leadership.
 Among the 241 classroom-based case investigations Contact Tracing completed during fall 2021, they observed one possible transmission event involving an unvaccinated person exposed during a classroom meeting.

 How to address student noncompliance with prevention recommendations, reporting requirements, and how to develop plans to make your classroom safer regarding COVID-19.

-A student refused to comply with UIC COVID-19 policies, for example, by showing up in class after being told to quarantine/isolate or refusing to report a positive test result.
+A student refused to comply with UIC COVID-19 policies, for example, by showing up in class after being told to isolate or refusing to report a positive test result.

 Does my student need to provide a note from contact tracing verifying their need to stay home and isolate?

 Contact Tracing does not provide verification that students need to be absent from class.